 CityJet could be used during winter by fitting the wheels with snow tires and using the fuel cell to provide partial heat to the occupants.

-I would like to thank Boris Schwarzer for creating the renderings of the Cityjet concept.
+The concept Cityjet was imagined in September 2015 by Charles Bombardier and the images were created by Boris Schwarzer.
 Boris is based in Michigan, U.S.A.
 He went to the College of Creative Studies.
 He also created the images for the Spike commuting car, the Joust personal transporter, and the Urban Link tuk-tuk.